vapor/vapor/ISSUE_TEMPLATE.md

+🚀 Thanks for contributing!

+Below are templates for various types of Issues (Bugs, Security, and Features) separated by horizontal rules.
-Please delete whichever sections of this template you do not need.
+Please delete whichever sections of the template you do not need.

 # Bugs